-During labs, open labs or individual practice, clean the area.
+During labs, open labs or individual practice:

 - 1. Clean and straighten up before leaving the lab and return lab equipment. - 2.
 Straighten bed linens.
 Return beds to the lowest position with the side rails up.
 Leaving the side rails down and the bed up is a safety issue. - 3.
 Place bedside tables beside the bed in their proper place. - 4.
 Clean the manikins if simulated fluids are spilled on or around the manikin.
 Remove all simulated supplies from manikins unless instructed to do otherwise. - 5.
 If simulated fluids are spilled on linens, change the linens. - 6.
 Wipe up any spills on the floor and on the equipment.
 Clean up water/simulated blood spots on bedside tables, remove tape from tables or IV poles, etc. - 7.
-Return clean equipment to its designated areas. - 8.
-Dispose of supplies in proper receptacles.
+Return clean equipment to its designated areas.

+8. Dispose of supplies in proper receptacles.
 If an item is recyclable, place them in the recycle container.
 All simulated practice needles are to be disposed in sharps containers.
-Needles and syringes are not to be discarded in trash containers. - 9.
-Place all chairs under the rectangular tables or stack chairs in corners. - 10.
-Prior to leaving the lab all tables, chairs, bedside tables, over-bed tables, bed rails, manikins, etc., must be sanitized with provided disinfectants even if gloves are worn during the entire lab. - 11.
-If the lab is left in a mess or not cleaned up according to the lab guidelines then the last person/group/class will be required to return to the lab and will clean the lab to the lab personnel's standard.
+Needles are not to be discarded in trash containers.